mcarifio/bashenv/README.md

 * Question: There are better shells to invest in, e.g. `zsh`, `fish`, `elvish`, `xonsh`, `nushell` and so forth.
 Why bother with this?
   Answer: Bash is usually the default shell and you'll land in it often.
 A few simple patterns go a long, long way.
-  But yes, bash is imperfect as a shell _and_ as a programming language.
+  But yes, bash is imperfect as a shell _and_ as a programming language; that's not new news.
 It's also ubiquitious and unavoidable.
 Walk away.
   I won't see you go.

 * Question: If I'm going to start automating things, bash is the wrong language.